Frequently Asked Questions

 5. How many engines does your department have?

-We have 8 Front Line Engines and three reserve engines.
-Of the 7 front line engines, one is a 70’ Quint.
-We also have a Heavy Rescue Truck, a Special Operations Unit, two 100’ Aerials, a 55' Quint, a 77' Quint two 3,000+ gallon water tenders and a Hose Tender with 1 mile of 5" hose.
+We have 8 Front Line Engines and four reserve engines.
+Of the 8 front line engines, one is a 70’ Quint.
+We also have a Heavy Rescue Truck, a Special Operations Unit, two 100’ Aerials, a 55' Quint, a 77' Quint and two 3,000+ gallon water tenders.

 6. How many fire inspectors does your fire department have?